 - Why are your shrimp so expensive?

 It simply costs more to produce them here in the USA.
 We have to pay US labor rates; we have to abide by US Federal and State food, environmental, labor and safety laws.
 So, our cost to grow shrimp is higher, but you are also getting a very high-quality shrimp that you simply cannot compare to the commodity shrimp.
 By shipping fresh shrimp with only a limited shelf life, we do not have the luxury of time and or storing our shrimp.
 That is why we mainly use overnight or 2-day express shipping and that adds a huge amount to our cost.
 Hopefully in the coming years, with your support, we will be able to increase our production.
 Once we have more production, then some of the larger supermarket chains will be able to offer Sun Shrimp on a continuous basis.
 Once we get the benefit of scale and more efficient distribution, our prices should come down accordingly.
-While we will never be able to grow Sun Shrimp for as low a cost as the current commodity shrimp, Americans prefer to eat wholesome, clean and real American food produced by Americans.
+While we will never be able to grow Sun Shrimp for as low a cost as the current commodity shrimp, consumers tend to prefer eating wholesome, clean seafood produced in America.
 We are very excited to be able to offer this new option to the American Consumer.

 - Why does the USA import 90% of its seafood?

 It is a real problem and has been for many years.
-As Americans we are very dependent on other countries for our seafood.
+As Americans, we are very dependent on other countries for our seafood.
 As these other countries are developing and getting richer, they eat more and more of their own seafood, therefore, America will have to either pay more, or do with less.
 That is why it is so important to develop our American Seafood supply capability.
-As we recently found out the hard way due to Covid, with medicines and equipment, or just plan masks, where we were at the mercy of other countries.
-That needs to change.
+As we recently found out the hard way, due to Covid, with medicines and equipment, or just plain masks, we found ourselves at the mercy of other countries; that needs to change.
 America must find a way to develop its domestic seafood supply.
 Sun Shrimp is leading the way, and with your support, in the coming years we hope to make a major dent in what is currently one of our largest trade deficit items.
 That is why when you buy Sun Shrimp, you are helping build a new industry that America desperately needs.

 - How can we support your company and your efforts?

 Please spread the word.
-Tweet, post or tell everyone you know about Sun Shrimp, ask the server next time you go out to dinner where the shrimp come from, ask if they are USA, if they are fresh?
+Tweet, Instagram, TikTok or post and tell everyone you know about Sun Shrimp, ask the server next time you go out to dinner where the shrimp come from; ask if they are domestic or imported, if they are even fresh?
 Ask your local fish retailer to carry Sun Shrimp.
 Let everyone know that there is a new alternative out there.
 No need for imports, or chemicals or frozen shrimp.
 No need to empty our oceans.
-Sign up to our newsletter and we can keep you updated on our progress.
+Sign up for our newsletter and we can keep you updated on our progress.
 It will take time, but Sun Shrimp can make a real difference for all of us.
-Thank you.
+Thank you!